Arun Vijay: 2015–present

 He starred in Yennai Arindhaal (2015) with actor Ajith Kumar.
 This was his first film with director Gautham Vasudev Menon.
 Arun played the role of Victor, an antagonist.

 On September 1, 2015, He launched his own production company called In Cinemas Entertainment (ICE).
 He said that he launched the company to identify and provide an opportunity to ambitious and talented youngsters.

 The same year, he debuted in Telugu in the film Bruce Lee - The Fighter (2015) as the lead antagonist.
 He also made his Kannada debut as the lead antagonist in the movie Chakravyuha in 2016.
 His next, Kuttram 23 (2017), returning to lead roles, was a success at the box office.
 His next movie was Chekka Chivantha Vaanam (2018), which was directed by Mani Ratnam with an ensemble cast.

 In 2019, he acted in Thadam, an action crime thriller.
 He played his first double role in this film.
 This was also the second film in which he and Magizh Thirumeni worked together, after Thadaiyara Thaakka.
 The film was loosely based on various real-life crimes where the suspects are identical twins.
 Thadams biggest strength was Arun's convincing performance as Kavin and Ezhil.
 In the action thriller film Saaho, Prabhas was the hero while Arun played a supporting role.
 In 2020, he appeared in action crime thriller Mafia: Chapter 1 that was directed by Karthick Naren.
 In the film, Arun Vijay played a narcotics police officer on a mission to hunt down a drug mafia kingpin.

 In 2022, he appeared in the Amazon Prime Video film Oh My Dog.
 The cast included Arun Vijay, his father Vijayakumar, and his son Arnav Vijay.
 The next was Yaanai an action drama film written and directed by Hari.
 The next was released a Web Series Tamil Rockerz and later Sinam an investigative whodunit thriller in which Arun Vijay plays a cop.
 In 2024, A. L. Vijay's Mission: Chapter 1 was released in theatres on January 12.
 Arun Vijay will be seen in Bala's Vanangaan (2025) next.
 He did not perform as well as expected at the box office.
 He played the antagonist in Idli Kadai (2025), and his role in Dhanush's directorial received great praise from fans and critics.
+Followed by the action thriller film, Retta Thala (2025) where Arun Vijay plays dual roles.

 Personal life

-In 2006, Arun Vijay married Aarathi, daughter of film producer Dr. N. S. Mohan with whom he has a daughter, Purvi and a son, Arnav Vijay.
-In 2010, Arun Vijay's eldest sister Kavitha's daughter Hasini married N. S. Mohan's son Hemanth, who is a co-producer of Feather Touch Entertainments and also acted alongside Arun Vijay in Malai Malai.
-Arun Vijay's Hometown is Pattukkottai in Thanjavur District of Tamil Nadu.
+In 2006, Arun Vijay married Aarathi, daughter of film producer Dr. N. S. Mohan.
+They have a daughter, Purvi and a son, Arnav Vijay.
+In 2010, Arun Vijay's sister Kavitha's daughter Hasini married N. S. Mohan's son Hemanth, who is a co-producer of Feather Touch Entertainments and also acted alongside Arun Vijay in Malai Malai.